Archie-osu/Archie-osu.github.io/_posts/2025-04-11-vanguard-research.md

 Motivated to bring something new to the table, I decided to reexamine some of Vanguard's hooks.
 To my knowledge, the information below has **never been shared in public**.
 I know this is a very bold claim, but over the entire course of my research, I have not seen anyone give a full list of hooked system calls.

-As discussed in the previous section, Vanguard hooks system calls using a very similar method to the one described in [Nick Peterson's article](https://revers.engineering/fun-with-pg-compliant-hook/).
+As discussed in the previous section, Vanguard hooks system calls using a very similar method to the one described in [Aidan Khoury's and Daax's article](https://revers.engineering/fun-with-pg-compliant-hook/).
 This can be confirmed by looking at Vanguard's replacement for ``HalCollectPmcCounters``:

 ```cpp
 // Argument names taken from https://revers.engineering/fun-with-pg-compliant-hook/